vogler/vadt/README.md

 Ideas:
 - Put data in .ml files, run the compiler on it and commit to git only (or save back to database) if there are no errors.

+Tests:
+- OCaml `test.ml`: use objects since they have row-polymorphism
+- Haskell `test.hs`: TODO play around with type classes
+- Typescript `test.ts`: generate declarations with inferred types in `test.d.ts` with `tsc --sctrict -d test.ts`.
+Tried to get some types at runtime in `test_runtime.ts`, but probably doesn't work since it erases types when emitting JS.